 Due: February 27

 You will trace two different pages for this project.
 A “page” means a single verso or recto page.
 You may do a two-page spread only if that spread forms a coherent unit.
 A two-page spread will count as one “page.”
 (You’ll need tracing paper to complete this project.
-Tracing paper is available at most office or art supply stores or from Amazon.)1
+Tracing paper is available at most office or art supply stores or from Amazon.) ((Thanks to Mark Sample.
+This assignment is modeled on an assignment he’s used with his students before.))

 - Pick a compelling page from Persepolis and trace it.
 Your goal is not to create a look-alike reproduction of the original page but rather to distill the original page into a simplified line drawing.
 If there are caption bubbles or boxes, you should trace their outline, but please do not copy the text within.